You can find the agendas and the recording for the Global Roundtable below

 ||

-Panel: Financing climate-smart agribusiness: Finance and insurance markets in action This panel will explore how finance and insurance can support resilient, low-emissions agribusiness systems in Brazil and globally by helping producers, companies, and supply chains adapt, invest, and scale sustainably in response to growing climate and transition risks.
+Keynote: CBD COP-17: The Financial Sector’s Role in Reversing Nature Loss This panel will explore how finance and insurance can support resilient, low-emissions agribusiness systems in Brazil and globally by helping producers, companies, and supply chains adapt, invest, and scale sustainably in response to growing climate and transition risks.

 |